Nau mai, haere mai, welcome to EyeContact. You are invited to respond to reviews and contribute to discussion by registering to participate.

 This tends to limit the suggestion of movement, encouraging a holistic viewing of the painted planar surface—avoiding any angular optical interruptions formed by clean vibrating edges adjacent to unmodulated chroma.

 I’m not sure of how you interpret the animal sculptures because they could be satire and intended as a condemnation of certain human behavior patterns linked to religion (or perhaps the artworld?).
-They are not overtly nasty, but really a little nudge with a well-aimed elbow.
+They are not overtly nasty, but really a little gentle nudge with a well-aimed elbow.
 A flicker of a very rapid wink.

 John Hurrell